kaleidawave/simple-markdown-parser/specification.md

 more text
 ```

-> We have to have text here because otherwise it is treated as a frontmatter :/
+> We have to start the block with text here because otherwise it is treated as a frontmatter :/

 ```
 Paragraph("some text")